Non-abelian topology of nodal-line rings in $\mathcal{P}\mathcal{T}$-symmetric systems: Nodal lines with PT -symmetry

 \subsection{Codimension argument}

 ~ The observation that real Hamiltonians $H(\bs{k})$ form band degeneracies of codimension two can be traced back to von Neumann and Wigner~\cite{vonNeumann:1929}.
-Their argument is based on counting the dimension of the \emph{space of Hamiltonians with prescribed degeneracies of energy levels}.
-Let us consider Hamiltonians with energy spectrum consisting of $n_\alpha$-fold degenerate levels, where $\sum_\alpha n_\alpha = N$ is the dimension of the Hilbert space.
-Any Hamiltonian $H(\bs{k})$ can be diagonalized as
+Their argument is based on counting the dimension of the \emph{space of Hamiltonians with prescribed degeneracies of energy levels}. \TB{To figure out this dimension,} let us consider Hamiltonians with energy spectrum consisting of $n_\alpha$-fold degenerate levels, where $\sum_\alpha n_\alpha = N$ is the dimension of the Hilbert space. \TB{Let us further use $f$ to indicate the total number of energy levels.
+Any such a} Hamiltonian $H(\bs{k})$ can be diagonalized as